-If you load multiple instruments at the same time, it will play unisons exactly at the same time.
+If multiple instruments are loaded at the same time, their notes will be performed at exactly at the same time.

-We added some smart features that first can change the timbre of the instruments, transpose everything by a fixed interval and also act on the MIDI performance.
+We added some smart features that can change the timbre of the instruments, transpose everything by a fixed interval and also act on the MIDI performance.

-For example, you can have all 6 instruments with a different transposition value play the same C minor scale, so no matter what you play on the keyboard, it will sound in key.
+For example, you can have all 8 instruments with a different transposition value playing the same C minor scale, so no matter what you play on the keyboard, it will sound in key.

-Playing ensembles with VHorns is easy, as you can see in the overview video.
+Playing ensembles with VWinds is relatively straightforward, as you can see in the overview video.
 You can adjust a few things in the MIDI tab.

-- 1- The Transpose values can be changed to get the desired interval change. - 2- You can then select a scale and root on which the instrument will be forced to play, no matter what you play on your keyboard.
-If you select C Major, then whatever you play on your keyboard will stay in C Major even when using the transpose value. - 3- The timing value will create a randomized time delay each time a new note is played, this way when you play a note on the keyboard, not all instruments will start at the same exact time just like a section of musicians would do in real life, no matter how good they are.
+- 1- The Transpose value can be changed to get the desired interval change. - 2- You can then select a scale and root on which the instrument will be forced to play, no matter what you play on your keyboard.
+If you select C Major, then whatever you play on your keyboard will stay in C Major, even when using the transpose value.

+3- The timing value will create a randomized time delay each time a new note is played, this way when you play a note on the keyboard, not all instruments will start at the same exact time, just like a section of musicians would do in real life, no matter how good they are.

-There are a few things to add if you really want to make the performance convincing.
+There are a few things to add if you want to make the performance even more convincing.
 Here are a few tips:

-- Make the natural variation value quite high (air and pitch) and randomize them. - Use the round robin feature if you are using the same instrument twice. - To add some variation to the velocities, select the dice next to the velocity to attack for sustain, legatos and time. - Set a value for the flutter transition and randomize it as well. - The most important part will be the pitch aspects, so increase the note pitch imprecision, as well as the pitch variation and pitch variation time and randomize them.
+- Make the natural variation value quite high (air and pitch) and randomize them. - Use the round robin feature if you are using the same instrument twice - To add some variation to the velocities, select the dice next to the velocity to attack for sustain, legatos and time. - Set a value for the flutter transition and randomize it as well. - The most important part will be the pitch aspects, so increase the note pitch imprecision, as well as the pitch variation and pitch variation time, and randomize them.